iamritesh25/Frontend-Project/README.md

 ## Learning & Implementing "react" on this Project.

 ## NOTE:-
- -Logos are Available inside the zip file
+ -Logos are Available inside the zip file.

  -Execute (index.html | style.css | script.js) Available in the Repository.